 The screen uses two different tests: Oto- Acoustic Emissions [OAE] and Automated Auditory Brainstem Response [AABR].
 To assess the child's hearing these are used separately or in conjunction with each other depending if the baby is a well baby or one who has spent more than 48 hours on the Neonatal Intensive Care Unit (NICU).

 Most babies are found to have clear responses to the screen, however a small proportion are found to have no clear responses.
 These children are seen in Audiology for a diagnostic hearing test within 4 weeks of original screen.

 1-2:1000 well babies are born with a hearing loss and 3:1000 babies who spend more than 48 hours on NICU have a hearing loss.
 The screen will identify children with a moderate to profound hearing loss (greater than 40dB) as they are at most risk of related developmental problems.

-If you require further information regarding newborn hearing screening or your baby's referral to Audiology services please access the links below or contact the screening team on 01623 622515, extension 3341 or 4053.
+If you require further information regarding newborn hearing screening, your baby's referral to Audiology services or to access our patient information leaflets, please access the links below or contact the screening team on 01623 622515, extension 3341 or 4053.